-Notifications will go out as soon as possible, about a week after the deadlines.
+Notifications will go out as soon as possible, within a week after the deadline.

 Please submit your workshop proposal electronically via the submission link on the right.
 Please adhere to the workshop proposal guidelines given below and provide all requested information about the proposed workshop.

 Please keep it brief.
 The intention is not to spend time proposal writing, but preparing the organization of the workshop.

 To coordinate with the deadlines of the main conference, the following deadlines have to be respected by workshops:

 Workshop web page/site and CFP: October 14th 2019